“SMACSS is becoming one of the most useful contributions to front-end discussions in years” *

 Get the Book

-Purchase the book in print or e-book format — or both!
+Purchase the book!
 The e-book comes in PDF, ePub and mobi formats for easy installation on almost any e-reader.
 The e-book purchase also includes access to screencasts on smacss.com.

 Free Online Book